-If satisfactory performance is not achieved during the transfer/promotion probation period, the supervisor may terminate the employment relationship as a probationary termination and inform the employee with a Promotion/Transfer Probationary Termination Notice.
+If satisfactory performance is not achieved during the transfer/promotion probation period, the supervisor may terminate the employment relationship as a probationary termination and inform the employee with a Promotion/Transfer Probationary Termination Notice (available from HR Consulting.

 Regular classified employees who have successfully completed their initial

 or transfer/promotion probation period and then have continuing performance problems can expect their supervisor to follow progressive

 discipline procedures as outlined in classified staff policy #403.0, Disciplinary Action.
 Progressive discipline is not appropriate for more serious problems (e.g. theft, threats, etc.), so a supervisor may take a more serious disciplinary action the first time such a problem occurs, up to and including discharge.

 The first progressive discipline step, a verbal warning, differs from coaching in that it includes a warning of future discipline.
 It is not considered to be a formal disciplinary action, however, and is not sent to the employee's university personnel file.
 It may be summarized in writing, though.
 A written warning is the second step and is a formal disciplinary action that becomes part of the employee's university record.
 It describes the type of problems, the corrections that will be required, and the right of the employee to appeal the written warning.
 Disciplinary probation and suspension without pay are each the third step just prior to discharge, but they each address different types of problems.